smg247/CSIS-618-htmlToText/README.md

 # About

 This is an HTML to TXT translator written in Java.
-It utilize JFlex to create a simple grammar to strip out HTML tags and convert a few key sequences into their respective text forms
+It utilizes JFlex to create a simple grammar to strip out HTML tags and convert a few key sequences into their respective text forms

  -  \&amp; = &
  - \&lt; = <